-Together, sponsors, an anonymous match challenger, guests, and contributors who could not attend have surpassed the goal of $146,000 in generous support for programs that save lives.
+Together, sponsors, an anonymous match challenger, guests, and contributors who could not attend have surpassed the 2016 Lifesavers Breakfast goal of $146,000 in generous support for programs that save lives.

-Photo booth shots are on Facebook, here.
+Check out the fun photo booth shots on Facebook, here.
 A short synopsis of the program, and a couple of the videos shown that morning are below.
 If you could not make it to the Lifesavers Breakfast, you can still do your part to bring hope through the Holiday Match Campaign, here.

 Master of ceremonies, Sally Showman, premiered her KOIN6 interview with Tom and Susan Dieter-Robinson, who carry on the inspiring legacies of their daughters, Abby and Anna.
 (Please share the video, and an exciting new update, below.)